aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 21. Regularized K-Nearest Neighbor based Weighted Twin Support Vector Regression(RKNNWTSVR)
 22. Lagrangian Twin Support Vector Regression(LTSVR)

+## Analysing the codes
+The ideal set of parameters can be found using `Grid_Searcher.m` (wherever applicable), and the final results can be inferenced from 'Main_Code.m`.

 ## Acknowledgements

 The codes have been written in MATLAB&reg;.
 We would like to express our gratitude to the respective authors for using their works.